Exploring Population Landscapes: 3D Maps of Egypt and Germany

 render_camera(theta = -20, phi = 45, zoom = 0.8)

-values, 30 and 80 degrees, are defined.
+The final image below showcases the result of these processes.
+I used the render_highquality() function from the rayshader package to output a detailed representation of Egypt’s population density.
+The heart of the aesthetics is the dynamic double-shadow effect achieved by using two distinct light sources.
+Two lightaltitude() values, 30 and 80 degrees, are defined.
 The first light source at a lower altitude creates sharper and longer shadows, emphasizing the population spikes, while the higher altitude light creates softer shadows, adding depth to the visualization.
-With lightintensity()
+With lightintensity() parameters of 600 and 100 respectively, the primary light source is much brighter, creating dominant shadows, while the secondary source gives a diffused lighting effect.

 # Adjust camera angles and Render plot